 We have Paul against Paul here, and we have Jesus, who drove the money changers out of the temple (Matthew 21:12), over against Jesus who said, “Turn the other cheek” (Matthew 5:39).
 Of course, that is not the right way to put it.
 Excuse me, Paul.
 Sorry.
 No, it is not Paul against Paul, and Jesus is not against Jesus.

 Now concerning brotherly love you have no need for anyone to write to you, for you yourselves have been taught by God to love one another, for that indeed is what you are doing to all the brothers throughout Macedonia.
-But we urge you, brothers, to do this more and more, and to aspire to live quietly, and to mind your own affairs . . . ” Now notice the phrase, “quietly and to mind your own affairs.”
-Second Thessalonians is going to spell that out as meddling in other people’s business. “ . . . and to work with your hands as we instructed you, so that you may walk properly before outsiders and not be dependent on anyone.”
+But we urge you, brothers, to do this more and more, and to aspire to live quietly, and to mind your own affairs [2 Thessalonians spells that out as meddling in other people’s business], and to work with your hands, as we instructed you, so that you may walk properly before outsiders and be dependent on no one.

 So what is the situation here?
-Some in the church seem to be idlers, lazy, not working for a living, mooching off of others, and bringing the church and the name of Jesus into disrepute among outsiders.
+Some in the church seem to be idlers, lazy, not working for a living — mooching off of others, and bringing the church and the name of Jesus into disrepute among outsiders.
 And the quietness that Paul has in mind seems to be the opposite of bothersome talk when you hang around others who are trying to do their work and you aren’t doing any work.
 All you are is talk.
 So be quiet and get to work.
 Pull your own economic weight and stop making Christianity look like the birthplace of laziness.
 That is my paraphrase.
 See if that is confirmed in 2 Thessalonians 3:10–12:

 For even when we were with you, we would give you this command: If anyone is not willing to work, let him not eat.
 For we hear that some among you walk in idleness, not busy at work, but busybodies [meddling in others’ affairs].
-Now such persons we command and encourage in the Lord Jesus Christ to do their work quietly and to earn their own living.”
+Now such persons we command and encourage in the Lord Jesus Christ to do their work quietly and to earn their own living.

 So the situation is exactly the same, I think.
-It is the same church and these letters are not separated by very long.
-There are lazy idlers in the church in Thessalonica and maybe they are people who think the Lord is coming back so soon that they quit their jobs just to look up into the sky and they are making an absolute nuisance of themselves as they idle around while other people are trying to do their work.
+It is the same church, and these letters are not separated by very long.
+There are lazy idlers in the church in Thessalonica, and maybe they are people who think the Lord is coming back so soon that they quit their jobs just to look up into the sky, and they are making an absolute nuisance of themselves as they idle around while other people are trying to do their work.
 And their mouths are filled with chatter and talk about what other people are doing rather than doing their own work.

-So the big question then is, “Is it a contradiction when Paul walks into town, preaches the gospel, and a riot breaks out?”
-He said, “Oh, I shouldn’t have done that.
+So the big question then is: Is it a contradiction when Paul walks into town, preaches the gospel, and a riot breaks out?
+Does Paul say, “Oh, I shouldn’t have done that.
 My goal is quietness.”
 He clearly touched other people’s affairs when he did that, like the silversmiths in Ephesus in Acts 19.
 They were about to be put out of business by Paul’s denouncing idolatry, because these idols were made out of silver.
 And so if people renounce idolatry, the silversmiths are going out of business — and Paul is preaching the gospel anyway.
 Is that a contradiction to 1 Thessalonians?